A Long Way From Home

 TV and tabloids had already been reporting the police theory that three people, including Amanda, were all involved in the crime.

+Ciolino wanted to talk to this key witness himself.
 We're going up to try and talk to the witness who allegedly heard something the night of the murder.

 He took our translator, Julia Alana, to the woman's door.
+Señora,

-a very important issue, okay, and it concerns somebody's life.
+tell her this is a very important issue, okay, and it concerns somebody's life.
+It's very serious.

-she heard a scream and somebody ran away were windows open or closed
+She heard a scream and somebody ran away.
+Were windows open or closed?

-are you really nara's upstairs neighbor let paul into her apartment
+Are you really?
+Nara's upstairs neighbor let Paul into her apartment

+to find out what he could hear.
 We're looking directly on top of the house where the homicide happened.

 Okay, you ready outside?